Blaise Pascal

 Is Blaise Pascal considered a saint?
 By which traditions?

-Blaise Pascal is not considered a saint by any major Christian tradition.
-While he is respected for his intellectual contributions, his canonization has never been pursued.
+Blaise Pascal is not considered a saint in any major Christian tradition.
+While he is highly respected for his contributions to theology and philosophy, he has not been canonized by the Catholic Church or recognized as a saint by other Christian denominations.

 Why does Blaise Pascal still matter today?

-Pascal matters today because his exploration of faith and reason addresses enduring questions about belief, doubt, and the human condition.
-His insights continue to influence philosophical and theological discussions, making him relevant to both religious and secular audiences.
+Pascal still matters today because his exploration of faith and reason addresses enduring questions about belief, doubt, and the human condition.
+His insights into the psychological and existential aspects of faith continue to resonate with both religious and secular audiences.

 What is the most surprising or counterintuitive thing about Blaise Pascal?